silversub/terraform/getting-started.md

 {:step: data-tutorial-type='step'}

-# Getting started with Terraform
+# Getting started with Terraform on {{site.data.keyword.cloud_notm}}
 {: #getting-started}

-Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} platform, classic infrastructure, and VPC infrastructure resources by using a high-level scripting language.
-You can use Terraform to automate your {{site.data.keyword.cloud_notm}} resource provisioning, rapidly build complex, multi-tier cloud environments, and enable Infrastructure as Code (IaC).
+Terraform on {{site.data.keyword.cloud_notm}} is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} platform, classic infrastructure, and VPC infrastructure resources by using a high-level scripting language.
+You can use Terraform on {{site.data.keyword.cloud_notm}} to automate your {{site.data.keyword.cloud_notm}} resource provisioning, rapidly build complex, multi-tier cloud environments, and enable Infrastructure as Code (IaC).
 {: shortdesc}

-Looking for a managed Terraform solution?
+Looking for a managed Terraform on {{site.data.keyword.cloud_notm}} solution?
 Try out [{{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-getting-started).
-With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform CLI and {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform templates that you can easily install from the {{site.data.keyword.cloud_notm}} catalog.
+With {{site.data.keyword.bpshort}}, you can use the Terraform on {{site.data.keyword.cloud_notm}} scripting language that you are familiar with, but you don't have to worry about setting up and maintaining the Terraform on {{site.data.keyword.cloud_notm}} CLI and {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform on {{site.data.keyword.cloud_notm}} templates that you can easily install from the {{site.data.keyword.cloud_notm}} catalog.
 {: tip}

 **How does it work?**</br>
 Let's say you want to spin up multiple copies of your service that uses a cluster of virtual servers, a load balancer, and a database server.
 You could learn how to create each resource, review the API or the commands that you need, and write a bash script to spin up these components.
-But it's easier, faster, and more orderly to specify the type of resource that you want and let Terraform do it all for you.
+But it's easier, faster, and more orderly to specify the type of resource that you want and let Terraform on {{site.data.keyword.cloud_notm}} do it all for you.

-The Terraform configuration files describe the resources that you need and how you want to configure them.
-Based on your configuration, Terraform creates an execution plan and describes the actions that need to be executed to get to the required state.
+The Terraform on {{site.data.keyword.cloud_notm}} configuration files describe the resources that you need and how you want to configure them.
+Based on your configuration, Terraform on {{site.data.keyword.cloud_notm}} creates an execution plan and describes the actions that need to be executed to get to the required state.
 You can review the execution plan, change it, or simply execute the plan.
-When you change your configuration, Terraform can determine what changed and create incremental execution plans that you can apply to your existing {{site.data.keyword.cloud_notm}} resources.
+When you change your configuration, Terraform on {{site.data.keyword.cloud_notm}} can determine what changed and create incremental execution plans that you can apply to your existing {{site.data.keyword.cloud_notm}} resources.

 **What do I need to get started?**</br>
 To provision {{site.data.keyword.cloud_notm}} infrastructure and platform resources, you must have a [Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/registration).